JaGure/JaGure/README.md

 ### Hi there 👋, I'm Jake!

-I'm a Junior at the University of Pennsylvania, studying Biochemistry and Computer Science.
+I'm a Senior at the University of Pennsylvania, studying Biochemistry and Computer Science.
 Feel free to look through some of the random things I've created :)

 I'm mostly interested in WebDev, but that time I simulated water molcules for a Physics class was also pretty cool...